 A financial report for your church members will usually just consist of the contributions and expenses.
 Financial reports for department heads in a nonprofit might only contain information relating to their department.
 However, most financial statements are prepared for the church board or governing body and financial institutions.

-The two principal financial statements for a church or small nonprofit are the Statement of Activity (Income or P/L Statement) and the Statement of Financial Position.
+The principal financial statements for a church or small nonprofit are the Statement of Activity (Income or P/L Statement) and the Statement of Financial Position (Balance Sheet).
 The Statement of Cash Flows is sometimes required or desired ... especially if you are tracking liabilities such as a mortgage.

 Church Accounting Package